austindatamanagement/RetailDemo/LabGuide400.md

 ![](./images/300/Picture300-32.png)

 -   Complete all the required fields in the wizard as described in the table below and Save the connection.
-Note that you need the ADW instance **Wallet** in order to be able to complete these fields (similar to connecting the SQL Developer to the ADW instance).
-Please refer to the instruction in **Lab100** for accessing the **Wallet**.
+Note that you need the ADW instance **Wallet** file in order to be able to complete these fields (this step is similar to connecting  SQL Developer to the ADW instance).
+Please refer to previous labs for a refresher on how to access a Wallet file if needed.

 -   You should fill the following connection fields, then click **Save**:

--   **Connection Name:** Type a name for this connection (e.g. ADWDBBIKESHARE)
+-   **Connection Name:** Type a name for this connection.
+For this lab, use **ADWRETAIL**.

 -   **Client Credentials:** Click on **‘Select’** and select the zipped **Wallet** file (The **cwallet.sso** file will be automatically extracted from the **Wallet** file)

--   **Username:** Admin (the username you created during the ADW provisioning)
+-   **Username:** Admin (the username you created during the ADW provisioning).

--   **Password:** The password you specified during provision of your ADW instance
+-   **Password:** The password you specified during the provisioning of your ADW instance.

--   **Service Name:** Select your database name and desired service level (low, medium, high) from the drop down list. (e.g.  dbbikeshare_high)
+-   **Service Name:** Select your database name and desired service level (low, medium, high) from the drop down list.
+For this lab, select your instance service named **ADWRETAIL_high**.

 ![](images/300/Picture300-33-updated.png)

--   You can see your connection listed under the Connections tab in the Data page.
+-   You can now see your connection listed under the Connections tab in the Data page.

 ![](./images/300/Picture300-34.png)